-Zonar’s Connect and 2020 Tablets are the most versatile mobile devices in the transportation industry.
+Zonar tablets are the most versatile mobile devices in the transportation industry.
 Applicable to fleets of all vehicle types, this innovative platform works both inside and outside the vehicle to provide fleet managers valuable operational information.
-The Connect and 2020 help automate common processes offering the flexibility to create custom applications and integrating to maximize operational value.
+The tablets help automate common processes offering the flexibility to create custom applications and integrating to maximize operational value.

 - Driver Hours-of Service